 - Addresses neuronal fuel reduction and mitochondrial deficiency

 - Upregulates immunity

-- Increases circulation and optimize blood pressure
+- Increases circulation and optimizes blood pressure

 - Provides raw materials for synaptic support